YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 ### 2.4.
 List labels page
 The list labels page lists all the rows from any table in the app db in form of "labels" - rectangular forms containing all the selected attributes ( by default all ) and their values.

+### 2.5.
+List as etable page
+The list a table page has all the functionalities as the list as "table" page with the following additional features

+#### 2.5.1.
+Single cell Inline-edit
+The table can be edited inline so that the data is updated to the database.

+##### 2.5.1.1.
+Error handling on db update error
+If any error occurs while updating an error msg is presented crearly with fading effect, which returns the error msg from the database.
+On unvalid input the data is not updated to the database and the old value in the cell is restored.

+##### 2.5.1.2.
+Successful execution
+If the single cell inline-edit is successfull no msg is presented and the data is updated to the database storage.